The future of CO2 flux in the South Atlantic Bight:

 The implications of these results are concerning, but not absolute.
 Adding another source of CO2 to the atmosphere would have a significant effect on the global carbon cycle.
 This would contribute to a positive feedback loop where the effects of global warming enhance the causes of global warming.
 However, there are other factors that might change this prediction.
 Future research could focus on the role that Gray’s Reef, a coral reef located in the middle shelf of the SAB, has in the regional carbon cycle of the SAB.
 Since coral reefs can act as sources or sinks of atmospheric CO2, understanding how regional coral reefs behave could aid in determining if and to what magnitude future wind speed changes will affect air-sea CO2 flux12.

 While these models are interesting to theorize about, they are not indisputable.
 This analysis has included models of both wind speed and temperature, but other models might include additional environmental forcing agents which could produce different results.
 It is important to note that other studies that considered only SST warming also determined the SAB would switch from being a small sink to a source of atmospheric CO2 3.
 This aligns with the model predictions discussed above.
 If CO2 emissions continue to increase according to the SSP3-7.0 scenario, regions of the ocean that have historically been relieving the atmosphere of CO2 will become a contributor of atmospheric CO2.
-The analysis of these models support the idea that a positive feedback loop is being created and that global warming will have a significant effect on the magnitude of air-sea CO2 flux and thus on the role of the ocean as a major carbon sink.
+The analysis of these models supports the idea that a positive feedback loop is being created—global warming will have a significant effect on the magnitude of air-sea CO2 flux and thus on the role of the ocean as a major carbon sink.

 References

-1. Lindsey, R., Climate Change: Atmospheric Carbon Dioxide. https://www.climate.gov/news-features/understanding-climate/climate-change-atmospheric-carbon-dioxide#:~:text=Carbon%20dioxide%20is%20Earth%27s%20most,including%20back%20toward%20Earth%27s%20surface.
+1. Lindsey, R., Climate Change: Atmospheric Carbon Dioxide. https://www.climate.gov/news-features/understanding-climate/climate-change-atmospheric-carbon-dioxide.
 (2023)

 2. Cahill, B., Wilkin, J., Fennel, K., Vandemark, D., & Friedrichs, M. A. M., Interannual and seasonal variabilities in air-sea CO2 fluxes along the U.S. eastern continental shelf and their sensitivity to increasing air temperatures and variable winds.
 J. of Geophys.
 Res.
 Biogeosci., 121, 295-311 (2016).